daveads/daveads.github.io.old/books/interesting-programming-and-cs-books.md

 20. Design Patterns: Elements of Reusable Object-Oriented Software Erich Gamma

 21. Compilers: Principles, Techniques, and Tools by Alfred V.Aho, Ravi Sethi

+22. Refactoring: Improving the Design of Existing Code by kent Beck and Martin Fowler